hasura/graphql-data-specification/README.md

 The GraphQL schema which defines the permitted list of operations on the data graph is created automatically from the Domain Graph Description Language with the following specification.

+We're making it easy to browse the GraphQL schema & API convention via the [GDS playground](http://playground.graphql-data.com).

 ### Query

 The Query field of the GraphQL API contains: